resource preview

 User journey flow

 Another commonly used flow chart is the user journey flow, which is an essential part of product design and development.
 User journeys show the steps that a user would take to use a product or complete a specific task within the product.
+Every digital product has essential tasks that every user has to complete, and a user flow can help identify where and when to put major decision points.
 (Slide 6)

 resource image